volcano-sh/volcano/community-membership.md

 - Participate & Drive design/development of multiple features

 **Note :** These roles are applicable only for Volcano github organization and repositories.
 Currently, Volcano doesn't have a formal process for review and acceptance into these roles.
-We will come-up with a process soon.
+We will come up with a process soon.

 [two-factor authentication]: https://help.github.com/articles/about-two-factor-authentication